 Did you like this?
 Don’t forget to pin it for later!

 Next week, an extraordinary woman tells us about her battle with a life-changing disease and how this hasn’t stopped her from travelling the world.
-Subscribe now so you don’t miss it!
+Read the blog now to find out why she says nothing should ever get in the way of travel!